-This is the very center of the city, featuring all the iconic and historical sights of Tbilisi.
-Boasting modern and ancient architecture, the area is quite gorgeous and charming, especially with the dome-shaped rooftops of the sulfur baths.
-Narikala Fortress, a small waterfall, and colorful houses with curved wooden balconies are what you’ll see here.
+Abanotubani is in the very centre of the city, featuring all the iconic and historical sights of Tbilisi.
+Boasting modern and ancient architecture, the area is quite gorgeous and charming – especially with the dome-shaped rooftops of the sulfur baths.
+Narikala Fortress, a small waterfall and colourful houses with curved wooden balconies are what you’ll see here.

-The district is more residential and less touristy, yet very close to the city center.
+The district is more residential and less touristy, yet still very close to the city centre.
 Depending on where exactly you’ll stay in the district, you can walk to Freedom Square by crossing Baratashvili Street.
-But if you are not up for walking, there’s a good connection via public transportation by metro, minibus, and bus.
+But if you are not up for walking, there’s a good connection via public transportation by metro, minibus and bus.

-Saburtalo is another large district in Tbilisi with no historical or cultural sights.
-It’s a typical residential area with lots of grocery stores, universities, and a somewhat decent amount of restaurants and shops.
+Saburtalo is another large district in Tbilisi, yet with no historical or cultural sights.
+It’s a typical residential area with lots of grocery stores, universities and a somewhat decent amount of restaurants and shops.
 The district even has a special metro line – Saburtalo.

-Vake used to be a district where the Georgian elite, politicians, and scientists lived.
-However, it has changed over time, and today it is a bit of a fancy neighborhood, with posh cafés and bars, shops, and high-priced accommodation options.
+Historically, Vake was a district where the Georgian elite, politicians and scientists lived.
+However, it has changed over time and today it’s a bit of a fancy neighborhood, with posh cafés and bars, shops and high-priced accommodation options.

 The area has the large Vake Park, where you can relax during the day or in the evening.
 Besides residential buildings, there are several units of Tbilisi State University.
 Otherwise, just like Saburtalo, the area doesn’t have any cultural or historical sights for you to explore.

-In terms of connectivity to the rest of the city, it’s quite close to Rustaveli Avenue.
-You can even embark on a nice, long walk towards the city center, or take a bus or minibus.
-The district doesn’t have a metro.
+In terms of connectivity to the rest of the city, it’s pretty close to Rustaveli Avenue.
+You can even embark on a leisurely long walk towards the city centre – or take a bus or minibus as this district doesn’t have a metro.

-This is a somewhat green neighborhood in a central location of the city.
-Most of it is nestled into a hillside; therefore, you’ll be walking lots of hills if you live or stay here.
+This is a somewhat green neighbourhood in a central location of the city.
+Most of it is nestled into a hillside, therefore, you’ll be walking lots of hills if you live or stay here.

-The Marjanishvili area is getting more and more popular among tourists visiting the city.
-The newly renovated Aghmashenebeli Avenue offers a glimpse of gorgeous architectural examples of the city, while the beginning of the avenue has been turned into a pedestrian street full of bars, cafés, wine bars, and souvenir shops.
+The Marjanishvili area is becoming more and more popular among tourists visiting the city.
+The newly renovated Aghmashenebeli Avenue offers a glimpse of gorgeous architectural examples of the city, while the beginning of the avenue has been turned into a pedestrian street full of bars, cafés, wine bars and souvenir shops.

 The backstreets of the area hide some of the most beautiful architectural buildings of the 19th century, from the time when it used to be a German settlement.
-The railway station, farmers market, and open-air bazaar are also located in the neighborhood.
+The railway station, farmers market and open-air bazaar are also located in this neighborhood.